crowdsecurity/packaging-debian/doc/progress.md

 ## Updated packages, apparently easy

- - golang-github-oschwald-maxminddb-golang
+ - POC: golang-github-oschwald-maxminddb-golang
- - golang-github-oschwald-geoip2-golang
+ - POC: golang-github-oschwald-geoip2-golang
- - syncthing
+ - POC: syncthing [see below, no actual work besides communication]

 For this set of packages:
  - The first two needs new upstream versions for `crowdsec` to have